-IP Video Will Drive Bandwidth
+IP Video Drives Bandwidth

-IP Video transmission may become
+Buildouts IP Video transmission might be

 the true killer app that clogs the copper and fiber optic pipes.